18F/bpa-DOL-WHD-14-c/README.md

 ### Period of performance

 There will be a Base Period of 4 months.
 Details are explained in [section 8.1.2 of our RFQ](solicitation_documents/RFQ.md#812-period-place-and-hours-of-performance).
 (Note: The start date will be determined at award.
-Commencement of work is anticipated to occur immediately following the Vendor Kickoff meeting described in [2.4](solicitation_documents/RFQ.md#24-post-award-orientation-conference).)
+Commencement of work is anticipated to occur immediately following the Vendor Kickoff meeting described in [section 2.4](solicitation_documents/RFQ.md#24-post-award-orientation-conference).)

 ## Contents